3 Doors Down: Us and the Night and death of Matt Roberts: 2014–2018

-Upcoming seventh studio album: 2018–present
+New music and Arnold's cancer diagnosis: 2018–present

-In July 2018, Brad Arnold stated that 3 Doors Down had been writing new material; "Who knows when we'll follow that one up.
+In July 2018, Arnold stated that 3 Doors Down had been writing new material; "Who knows when we'll follow that one up.
 But we have been writing new songs.
 Maybe we'll release a single or a couple of new songs.
 We just might not release an album for a while.
 We still love creating new material — there's just not a market for it.
 But fans still like going out and seeing us."
 In August 2019, Arnold stated that the band would soon begin working on a follow-up to Us and the Night.

+Despite statements in 2018 and 2019 about working on new material and plans to record a follow-up, 3 Doors Down has not released a new studio album since Us and the Night (2016).

+In 2023, the band embarked on The Better Life 20th Anniversary Tour, commemorating the 2000 release of their debut album.
+The tour featured a full live performance of the album and included Candlebox as the supporting act.

+On August 11, 2023, 3 Doors Down released a 20th-anniversary deluxe edition of their 2002 album Away from the Sun.
+The expanded release features remastered audio from the original 24-bit source tapes together with ten bonus tracks, including previously unreleased songs, demos and rare B-sides.
+A new music video for the track “Pop Song” accompanied the release, and the band performed the entire album on an accompanying anniversary tour.

+On May 7, 2025, Arnold announced that he had been diagnosed with stage 4 clear cell renal cell carcinoma, a form of kidney cancer that had metastasized to his lungs.
+The announcement was made via a video message on the band's official social media platforms.
+As a result, all scheduled performances were cancelled.
+Arnold stated, "It's not my time", referencing the title of the band’s 2008 single, and asked fans for prayers and support.

 Other appearances

 On February 9, 2010, the band released a song called "Shine", through digital media such as iTunes, which was used as a promotion for the 2010 Winter Olympics and is available through digital outlets.
 Billboard listed 3 Doors Down as the No. 30 band in the decade from 2000 to 2010.

 On January 30, 2011, 3 Doors Down played during the 1st period intermission of the 2011 NHL All-Star Game in Raleigh, North Carolina.
 They played two songs: "When You're Young" followed by "Kryptonite".
 The band also held a free concert as part of the weekend festivities on January 28, 2011, in downtown Raleigh.

 On June 28–29, 2014, 3 Doors Down played both days of the Americafest celebration at Kadena Air Base, Okinawa, Japan.
 They played all of their greatest hits and two new songs.

-For a Mardi Gras celebration, the band performed at Universal Studios Florida on February 25, 2023.